AleksandrDenis/PP2-Quiz-Game/README.md

 ### Score Tracking and Progress:
 * I checked score is updated as users answer questions.
 * I confirmed that progress indicator are accurate.
-### Result and End Quize:
+### Result and End Quiz:
-* I checked that prompt messages works assintended.
+* I checked that prompt messages works as intended.
 * I verified that users’ scores are recorded and displayed to user.
 * I verified users can view their score and personalized feedback message displayed.
 * I verified that "Lets Play" button displayed and redirects user to home page.